PowerNikDev/Boid-Simulation/README.md

 # Boid Simulation using Quadtrees
 #### Video Demo:  https://www.youtube.com/watch?v=jGHyrR0L-AM)https://www.youtube.com/watch?v=jGHyrR0L-AM
 #### Description: This is my CS50x final project.
 I used the rust programming language to implement the artifical life program "boids" using the quad tree datatstructure.
+For the graphics I used the bevy game engine.
+This is not the most performant simulation possible.
+There are still some things to be improved.
+The simulation doesn't use multithreading and only runs on one CPU core.
+The simulation includes points of attraction, to which all boids are attracted.
+You can place them with the left mouse button and remove them with the right mouse button.